 One benefit of a non-dissolvable membrane– they are very predictable in generating bone.
 The main downside– it has to be removed at a second procedure.
 Sometimes that second procedure may involve just plucking out the membrane off the top of your socket graft or it may be more involved, such as completely reopening the gum, removing the bone tacks, and then removing the membrane.
 Typically when membrane removal involves removing tacks, the dental implants are placed at the same time that the membrane is removed.

 PTFE has been used for over 30 years in cardiovascular applications such as suture, vascular grafts, and heart valves.
 PTFE is bioinert and does not cause inflammation.

 Titanium reinforced membranes, or titanium mesh, is best at holding a space.
 It works like a tent and prevents collapsing of your gums to build new volume and mass underneath.

-Is it okay that my membrane showing??
 It depends!!
 If the intention of your membrane was to be exposed from the beginning, then it is okay that it is exposed right now.
 If it was the intention for your gum to remain covering over the membrane for 4 -9 months, then you are likely having a minor complication called a dehiscence where the gum becomes exposed and naturally exposes the membrane and bone graft.
+A membrane that is sticking out is not always a problem.
 The more critical the bone graft is, the more critical it is that the tissue remained closed and the membrane is not exposed at any time.
 Critical bone grafts would be onlay block bone graft, lateral window sinus bone grafts, nerve repositioning, and advanced guided bone regeneration (GBR).